arangodb/docs/3.9/http/general.md

 Using a value of 0 or a non-numeric value in the header will lead to the header value being ignored by arangod.

-There is also a new metric `arangodb_scheduler_queue_time_violations_total` that is increased whenever a request is dropped because of the requested queue time not being satisfiable.
+There is also a metric `arangodb_scheduler_queue_time_violations_total` that is increased whenever a request is dropped because of the requested queue time not being satisfiable.
 Administrators can use this metric to monitor overload situations.
-Although all instance types will expose this metric, it will likely always be `0` on DB servers and agency instances because the `x-arango-queue-time-seconds` header is not used in cluster-internal requests.
+Although all instance types will expose this metric, it will likely always be `0` on DB-Servers and agency instances because the `x-arango-queue-time-seconds` header is not used in cluster-internal requests.

 In a cluster, the `x-arango-queue-time-seconds` request header will be checked on the receiving Coordinator, before any request forwarding.
 If the request is forwarded by the Coordinator to a different Coordinator, the receiving Coordinator will also check the header on its own.
-Apart from that, the header will not be included in cluster-internal requests executed by the Coordinator, e.g. when the Coordinator issues sub-requests to DB servers or agency instances.
+Apart from that, the header will not be included in cluster-internal requests executed by the Coordinator, e.g. when the Coordinator issues sub-requests to DB-Servers or Agency instances.